OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 #### Creating Your Certificate

 Android uses public/private certificates to sign Android apps (.apk files).
-Certificates are bundles of information; in terms of security, keys are the most important type of this information Public certificates contain users' public keys, and private certificates contain users' private keys.
+Certificates are bundles of information; in terms of security, keys are the most important part of that bundle.
+Public certificates contain users' public keys, and private certificates contain users' private keys.
 Public and private certificates are linked.
 Certificates are unique and can't be re-generated.
 Note that if a certificate is lost, it cannot be recovered, so updating any apps signed with that certificate becomes impossible.
 App creators can either reuse an existing private/public key pair that is in an available KeyStore or generate a new pair.
 In the Android SDK, a new key pair is generated with the `keytool` command.
 The following command creates a RSA key pair with a key length of 2048 bits and an expiry time of 7300 days = 20 years.
-The generated key pair is stored in the file 'myKeyStore.jks', which is in the current directory):
+The generated key pair is stored in the file 'myKeyStore.jks', which is in the current directory:

 ```bash
 keytool -genkey -alias myDomain -keyalg RSA -keysize 2048 -validity 7300 -keystore myKeyStore.jks -storepass myStrongPassword